Michionlion/rayterm/README.md

 run `gradle test`.
 To lint documentation and source code (where applicable), issue `gradle lint`.
-Custom scripts are also used to simplify and speed up the development process: `test.sh` compiles only what is needed for a `ppm` render test, and `run.sh` compiles the nessescary components for an `rtexplore` executable.
+Custom scripts are also used to simplify and speed up the development process: `test.sh` compiles only what is needed for a `ppm` render test, and `run.sh` compiles the necessary components for an `rtexplore` executable.
 Both are configurable with simple command-line arguments.